 TGad editor: Modify the text in P362L14-21 as follows:

-If either L-RX or TX-TRN-REQ are non-zero within the BRP Request field in the SSW-Feedback or SSW-ACK frames of the most recent SLS phase execution and no MID or BC was granted during the BRP setup sub-phase and no beam refinement transaction has been done since the most recent SLS phase execution, the initiator shall initiate the beam refinement transaction with the responder by sending a BRP frame to the responder.
-When the responder phase of the SLS included a TXSSthe type of the first BRP frame the initiator transmits is defined in Table .
-When the responder phase of the SLS included an RXSS, the type of the first BRP frame the initiator transmits is defined in Table 56.
+If either L-RX or TX-TRN-REQ are nonzero within the BRP Request field in the SSW-ACK frame of the most recent SLS phase execution and no MID or BC was granted during the BRP setup sub-phase and no beam refinement transaction has been done since the most recent SLS phase execution, the initiator shall initiate the beam refinement transaction with the responder by sending a BRP frame to the responder.
+If L-RX>0 in the SSW-ACK, the first BRP frame the initiator transmits to the responder is a BRP-RX frame.
+If L-RX=0 and TX-TRN-REQ=1, the first BRP frame the initiator transmits to the responder shall either have TX-TRN-OK set to 1 or L-RX>0.
+9-17 9-18

 TGad Editor: remove Table 9-17 and Table 9-18